Naetion/Guides/HJAELPCOIN/hjaelpcoin-presale.md

 Congratulations, you're now officially a member of the HJAELP community! :beers:

-We can't wait to buidl the most powerful, equitable service marketplace the world has ever seen, alongside you. :heart:
+We can't wait to buidl the most powerful, equitable service marketplace the world has ever seen, alongside you. :heart: :heart:

 ## Questions?